The Court

 Putting a Ball in Play

+During the Rush, any ball retrieved from the neutral zone must be returned behind the attack line before it may be thrown at an opponent.
 The ball must go completely behind the attack line.
-During the Rush, any ball retrieved from the neutral zone must be returned behind the attack line before it may be thrown at an opponent.
 A ball that hasn't crossed the attack line is considered a dead ball, any hits or catches are voided plays.

 There are several ways to put a ball into play following a Rush.